A multilayer level-set method for eikonal-based traveltime tomography: Eikonal-based traveltime tomography

 \subsubsection{Reinitialization of $\phi$}

-Firstly, the multilayer level-set reinitialization is imposed on $\phi$ during its updating.
+Firstly, the multilayer level-set reinitialization is imposed on $\phi$ during its \replyone{update}.
 As discussed in Section \ref{subsec2.3}, it helps to maintain the signed-distance property of $\phi$ near its $i_n$-level-sets.
-This is a regularization on $\phi$ making it well-behaved around the interface structure.
+This is a regularization on $\phi$ making it well-behaved around the \replyone{interfaces}.
 In our multilayer level-set formulation, the reinitialization is performed according to equations (\ref{reinitialization})-(\ref{eqn2.12}).
-Ideally the reinitialization does not change the $i_n$-level-set of $\phi$, $\forall n=0,\cdots,N-1$, and so it will not affect the Fr\'echet derivatives of $E$ as shown in equations (\ref{eqn3.10})-(\ref{eqn3.12}).
+Ideally, the reinitialization does not change the $i_n$-level-set of $\phi$, $\forall n=0,\cdots,N-1$, and so it will not affect the Fr\'echet derivatives of $E$ as shown in equations (\ref{eqn3.10})-(\ref{eqn3.12}).